Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Minimal purity

 We conjecture that: \begin{conjecture} Any $d$-dimensional multi-qubit state $\rho$ with purity less equal than $\frac{1}{d-1/2}$ can be written as a mixture of stabilizer pure states. \end{conjecture} In single and two-qubit cases, we can numerically enumerate all different surfaces of stabilizer polytopes to test the correctness of our conjecture.
 For two qubits, the stabilizer polytope has eight different kinds of surfaces which cannot be transformed into each other with Clifford unitaries~\cite{reichardt2006quantum,junior2025geometric}.
 Among them, one kind of surface is equivalent with the witness of Triangle Criterion and gives the purity of $\frac{1}{d-1/2}=\frac{2}{7}$.
 All the other seven surfaces have larger purities.
 For even more qubits, we have numerical evidence for the conjecture up to $n=4$.
 It is worth mentioning that, although $\frac{1}{d-1/2}$ is close to $\frac{1}{d}$, the constant $1/2$ is crucial: it leads to the fundamental limitation in magic detection shown in Theorem~\ref{thm:linear}, whereas this limitation would no longer hold if the constant were exponentially small in $n$.

 An intriguing corollary of this conjecture is the existence of absolute stabilizer states.
-We prove in \SM{}~\ref{app:absolute} that states with purity $\frac{1}{d-c}$ with $c$ being some constant are stable under measurement post-selection: \begin{theorem} Given an arbitrary $d=d_A\times d_B$-dimensional bipartite state $\rho_{AB}$ with purity $\frac{1}{d-c}$ with $0\le c\le d_A-1$, after arbitrary unitary performed on $AB$ and arbitrary measurement and post-selection performed on $B$, the maximal purity of the reduced density matrix on subsystem $A$ is $\frac{1}{d_A-c}$. \end{theorem} This means that, for any resource, including entanglement and magic, if the minimal purity of resourceful state has the form of $\frac{1}{d-c}$, then there exists an \emph{absolutely non-resourceful} ball around the maximally mixed state such that given any state in the ball, any operation including unitary rotation and measurement of a subsystem cannot make the reduced state resourceful.
+We prove in \SM{}~\ref{app:absolute} that states with purity $\frac{1}{d-c}$ with $c$ being some constant are stable under measurement post-selection: \begin{theorem} Given an arbitrary $d=d_A\times d_B$-dimensional bipartite state $\rho_{AB}$ with purity $\frac{1}{d-c}$ with $0\le c\le d_A-1$, after arbitrary unitary performed on $AB$ and arbitrary measurement and post-selection performed on $B$, the maximal purity of the reduced density matrix on subsystem $A$ is $\frac{1}{d_A-c}$. \end{theorem} This means that, for any resource, including entanglement and magic, if the minimal purity of resourceful state has the form of $\frac{1}{d-c}$, then there exists an \emph{absolutely non-resourceful} ball around the maximally mixed state such that given any state in the ball, any operation including unitary rotation and measurement with post-selection of a subsystem cannot make the reduced state resourceful.
+To avoid misunderstanding, we emphasize that Theorem~\ref{thm:purity_reduction}, together with Theorem~\ref{thm:unfaithful_magic} introduced later, does not rely on Conjecture~\ref{conj:minimal_purity}.
+Theorem~\ref{thm:linear} is the only result that depends on this conjecture.